 Universal Dual Controls

 Whilst more expensive than He-Man Dual Controls—at around £203.95—Universal Dual Controls are often a more cost-effective option for instructors.
 That’s because they’re made to fit any vehicle.
-This means that, if you do switch cars, you can move your dual controls over.
+This means that, if you do switch cars, you can move your controls over.
 Considering most instructors will change cars at least once during their career, it does save money in the long run.
 The only part that will need replacing is the cables.

 Can anyone buy dual controls?

 Whilst there are no rules stating that they are for instructors only, there’s not much point in members of the public getting these controls fitted.
 After all, the only reason you’d need them is to help teach someone how to drive, and, whilst your instruction would undoubtedly be helpful, it doesn’t measure up to professional tuition from an ADI.
 If you were hoping to make a pretty penny by teaching a few learners on the side, you should be aware that it’s illegal to do so if you’re not a certified instructor.

 1. Do family members of learner drivers need dual controls to help them outside of lessons?

 No. Typically, learners will drive around with a family member or friend alongside their driving lessons with a professional instructor.
 Obviously, learners shouldn’t be practising on busy roads with a family member if they’ve not yet done so in their driving lessons.
-Once a learner has enough lessons under their belt, however, the instructor won’t be using the dual controls as much, and learners should be able to practice outside of lessons without worrying as much—as long as they have learner driver insurance, of course!
+Once a learner has enough lessons under their belt, however, the instructor won’t be using the controls as much, and learners should be able to practice outside of lessons without worrying as much—as long as they have learner driver insurance, of course!